nuagenetworks/nuage-metroae-config/README.md

 The `Query` class allows information to be retrieved from a device through device readers based on the `DeviceReaderBase`.
 Note that the `VsdWriter` class is also a reader derived off of this base and can be used for query.
-The information to be retrieved is defined by a "query language".
-Results are returned from the execute of the query language text.
-Also, any variables set during the query can be retrieved.
+The information to be retrieved is defined by a "query language" which is described in the `Language Definition` section of this document.
+Results are returned from the `execute()` of the query language text.
+Also, any variables set during the query can be retrieved with `get_variables()`.

 from nuage_metroae_config.query import Query